Paul von Hindenburg

 Paul Ludwig Hans Anton von Beneckendorff und von Hindenburg (Note: /de/.)
 (2 October 1847 – 2 August 1934) was a German military officer and statesman who led the Imperial German Army during World War I and later became President of Germany from 1925 until his death in 1934.
-He played a key role in the Nazi seizure of power in 1933 through his appointment of Adolf Hitler as Chancellor of Germany.
+Though ideologically opposed to Nazism, he played a key role in the Nazi seizure of power in 1933 through his appointment of Adolf Hitler as Chancellor of Germany.

-Paul von Hindenburg was born to a family of minor Prussian nobility in the Grand Duchy of Posen.
+Hindenburg was born to a family of minor Prussian nobility in the Grand Duchy of Posen.
 Upon completing his education as a cadet, he enlisted in the Third Regiment of Foot Guards.
 In this unit, Hindenburg saw combat during the Austro-Prussian and Franco-Prussian wars.
-In 1873, he was admitted to the prestigious War Academy in Berlin, where he studied before being appointed to the General Staff Corps.
+In 1873, he was admitted to the Prussian War College in Berlin, where he studied before being appointed to the General Staff Corps.
 In 1885, he was promoted to major and became a member of the German General Staff.
-After teaching at the War Academy, Hindenburg rose to become a lieutenant general by 1900.
+After teaching at the War Academy, Hindenburg rose to the rank of lieutenant general by 1900.
 In 1911, he retired from the military.

-After World War I began in 1914, Hindenburg was recalled and achieved fame on the Eastern Front as the victor of the Battle of Tannenberg.
-His continued success with battling the Russians in the east made him a national hero and the center of a pervasive cult of personality.
-By 1916, his popularity had risen to the point that he replaced General Erich von Falkenhayn as Chief of the Great General Staff.
-Thereafter, he and his deputy, General Erich Ludendorff, exploited Kaiser Wilhelm II's immense delegation of power to the Supreme Army Command to establish a de facto military dictatorship.
-Under their leadership, Germany secured Russia's defeat and achieved the largest advance on the Western Front since the early days of the war.
-However, after the United States entered the war on the side of the Allies, Germany's fortunes were sharply reversed after its army was decisively defeated in the Second Battle of the Marne and the Allies' Hundred Days Offensive.
-Following the armistice, Hindenburg stepped down as Chief of Staff, before retiring again in 1919.
+After World War I broke out in July 1914, Hindenburg was recalled and achieved fame on the Eastern Front as the victor of the Battle of Tannenberg.
+On 1 November 1914, he was promoted to field marshal and named commander of all German forces in the East.
+Hindenburg's continued success in battling the Russians ultimately made him a national hero and the center of an extensive personality cult.
+By 1916, his popularity had risen to the point that he replaced General Erich von Falkenhayn as Chief of the Great General Staff, the commander-in-chief of the German Army.
+Thereafter, he and his deputy, General Erich Ludendorff, took advantage of Kaiser Wilhelm II's immense delegation of authority to the Supreme Army Command to establish a de facto military dictatorship.
+Under their leadership, the German Empire secured Russia's defeat on the Eastern Front and achieved the largest advance on the Western Front seen since the early days of the war.
+However, Germany was eventually defeated in the Second Battle of the Marne and the Allies' Hundred Days Offensive.
+Following the armistice, Hindenburg stepped down as Chief of the Army General Staff before retiring again from the military in 1919.